 Dishwashers can be somewhat complex appliances with several functions and various working parts that take their fair share of punishment.
-Whether you use your dishwasher daily or every other day, you are bound to need some fixing up sooner or later.
+Whether you use your it daily or every other day, you are bound to experience some common dishwasher problems.
 Of all the possible issues, here are three of the most common dishwasher issues you’re likely to encounter.

 Faulty parts like sprayer arms that are responsible for water distribution will also determine how clean your dishes come out.
 If your glasses and glassware come out foggy, you could have really hard water.
 Clean your dishwasher regularly to prevent the residue from building up.
 If the residue really builds up, some parts might need to be replaced.
 At the end of a wash cycle, your dishes will come out hot due to the high temperature of the steam.
 If your dishes come out wet rather than steamed, there could be a problem with the heating element.

 When your dishwasher starts leaking, there could be a disconnected or broken hose.
 If you can, check the inlet and outlet hoses for problems.
 If you cannot find the source, it’s a good time to call for professional assistance.
 Some other, more complex, causes of leaks include motor or drain pump problems.
 While waiting for a professional technician to arrive, you should prepare by grabbing some old towels and anything you can use to catch dripping water.
 This way, when the repair experts arrive, you will be ready.

 If your dishwasher isn’t turning on at all, it’s best to check the power supply first.
 If your power is out or if the outlet is faulty, obviously your dishwasher will not work.
 So, test all of these possible causes before calling a technician.
 Given the electrical and electronic nature of dishwashers, it stands to reason that an electronic component is faulty.
 These problems are some of the toughest to diagnose and usually require the replacement of at least one part.